 This blossoms into the concluding "coda" segment [track-5, beginning at 15:15] that begins triumphantly, only to end in an ff chord of desperation, followed by a long pause and sinister whimpers of ST. Considering the Six-Day War of 1967, maybe the composer had foreboding thoughts about the future of Israel when he wrote this.

 Down through the years no conductor has done more to resurrect undeservedly neglected twentieth century symphonic repertoire than Israel Yinon (b.
 1956).
 And once again we have him to thank for this enterprising disc!
-You'll not only find all three selections have rewarding inherent musical value, but Maestro Yinon elicits sensitive committed performances, this time from the Hannover NDR Radio Philharmonic, that show them off to best advantage.
+You'll not only find all three selections have rewarding inherent musical value, but Maestro Yinon elicits sensitive committed performances, this time from North German Radio (NDR) Philharmonic Hannover, that show them off to best advantage.

-A coproduction of CPO and North German Radio (NDR), the recordings were made at NDR's large studio in Hannover, and project a bowed soundstage in a warm acoustic, where the outer strings seem considerably closer than the central part of the orchestra.
-Cut at a relatively low level, the instrumental timbre is a mixed blessing with winds, brass and percussion convincingly captured, but the violins sounding a bit brittle.
-Audiophiles will delight in some powerful strokes on the bass drum (see above), which are notable for their depth and transience.
+A coproduction of CPO and NDR, the recordings were made at their large studio in Hannover, and project a bowed soundstage in a warm acoustic, where the outer strings seem considerably closer than the central part of the orchestra.
+The instrumental timbre is a mixed blessing with winds, brass and percussion convincingly captured, but the violins sound a bit brittle.
+Rock bottom lows and powerful bass drum strokes (see above) will delight Audiophiles.

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, P111218)